My name is Caroline and I write all this rubbish.

-So I bought a fancy camera, got into photography and wrote some blog posts about our honeymoon.
+So I bought a fancy camera, got into photography and wrote some blog posts about the places we went on honeymoon.
 One of these first ever blog posts went a bit viral (it was about Reykjavik if you’re interested – it’s not even a very good post).
 I must have loved all the online abuse that came with it, because the rest, as they say, is history.
 I’ve been blogging ever since.

 What kind of holidays/travel do I write about here?

-European city breaks are the ‘bread and butter’ of our travel, as well as local UK breaks.
-But we’re lucky enough to have friends in Japan so really specialise in that too.
+European city breaks are the ‘bread and butter’ of my travel, as well as local UK breaks.
+But I’m lucky enough to have friends in Japan so really specialise in that too.

 - I do do spending far too much on new outfits for the trip (but I always manage to pack the suitcase successfully – see what I did there?
-This is what it’s come to…).We usually stay in apartments or mid-range hotels when we’re away.
-I love cramming in loads of off-the-beaten-track exploring, culture, museums/galleries, ALL THE FOOD, local beer/gin and day trips on trains.
-Love a good coastal train journey with a nice village at the end of it.
+Help).We usually stay in apartments or mid-range hotels.
+I love cramming in loads of off-the-beaten-track exploring, getting some culture with museums/galleries, finding pretty spots and cobbled streets, visiting gardens, eating ALL THE FOOD, trying local craft beer, and doing day trips on trains.
+I bloody love a good coastal train journey with a nice village at the end of it.
 Also gin.

 Have a little stalk of Pack The Suitcases around the web